-Below is a list of websites that were seen advertising in early 2009, offering such promises as $5000 a month from home.
-Man offered friendly pictures and testimonials, typically something like, "I'm a married father of 3 and lost my job..."
+Below is a list of websites that were seen advertising in early 2009, offering such promises as thousands of dollars a month at home.
+Many offered friendly pictures and testimonials, and virtually all were fake affiliate blogs.

 Many of the sites below were created by the same people, often using the same pictures of checks, phony comments, etc. They bank on the fact that it’s “only $1″ so most people will take the bait.
 That dollar gets them your contact info, which they will hound to no end.
 Notice how all of the URL’s are very similar.

 Most of these sites were pulling bait and switch tactics, where you were signed up up for something you couldn’t cancel easily.

 So if you are considering giving any amount of money to the sites listed below, you may regret it.
 Read this first-hand account of how much of a headache dealing with these scammers will be if you take the chance.

 Many of the websites below use the same pictures of checks on their sites.
 They are all related, running the same scam, and heavily advertised.